less/less-docs/content/features/nested.md

-> LESS allows you to use nesting as well as normal cascading CSS.
+> Less allows you to use nesting as well as normal cascading CSS.

 For example, you can produce the following CSS: